-Starting therapy for the first time—or after a long break—can bring up a mix of emotions, from excitement and curiosity to nervousness.
-If you have questions about the process, your therapist, or what to expect, this guide will help you feel more prepared and at ease as you begin your journey.
+Starting therapy for the first time — or after a long break — can bring up a mix of emotions, from excitement and curiosity to nervousness.
+If you have questions about the process, your provider, or what to expect, this guide will help you feel more prepared and at ease as you begin your journey.

 Scheduling Your First Session